jexxa-projects/Jexxa/tutorials/BookStore/README.md

 ### 1. Mapping to DDD patterns
 First we map the functionality of the application to DDD patterns

-*   `Aggregate`: Elements that change over time and include our business logic
+*   `Aggregate:` Elements that change over time and include our business logic
     *   `Book` which manages available copies of a book.

-*   `ValueObject`: Elements that represent a state and are immutable
+*   `ValueObject:` Elements that represent a state and are immutable
     *   `ISBN13` which identifies a book

-*   `DomainEvent`: Business events that happened in the past
+*   `DomainEvent:` Business events that happened in the past
     *   `BookSoldOut` when copies of a book are no longer in stock

-*   'DomainService':
+*   `DomainService:`
-    *   `IDomainEventPublisher`: We need to publish our domain events in some way.
+    *   `IDomainEventPublisher:` We need to publish our domain events in some way.
 Since the implementation requires a technology stack we can only define an interface.
-    *   `IBookRepository`: Interface to manage `Book` instances.
+    *   `IBookRepository:` Interface to manage `Book` instances.
 Since the implementation requires a technology stack we can only define an interface.
-    *   `ReferenceLibrary`: Return latest books.
+    *   `ReferenceLibrary:` Return latest books.
 For simplicity, we assume that it is a service which does not related to our domain core directly.

-*   `BusinessException`:
+*   `BusinessException:`
-    *   `BookNotInStockException`: In case we try to sell a book that is currently not available
+    *   `BookNotInStockException:` In case we try to sell a book that is currently not available

 ### Package structure